openframeworks/ofSite/_tutorials/01_introduction/002_projectGenerator.markdown

 ---
 date: 2012/10/20 17:00:00
 title: Create a new project with the projectGenerator
-summary: With openframeworks 0072 we have a new tool to create new projects
+summary: openframeworks 0072 comes with a new tool to generate projects
 author: Jesus Gollonet
 author_site: http://jesusgollonet.com
 ---